Approach

 Latest Publication

-Automation Complacency & Verification Atrophy
+Automation Complacency & Verification Atrophy — Paper 2 of 3

 Combating Automation Complacency in Financial Due Diligence — A Deep Dive into Verification Atrophy: Cognitive Interventions and Interface Design for Epistemic Humility

-Leigh Coney Q1 2026 DOI: 10.2139/ssrn.6111107
+Dr. Leigh Coney Q1 2026 DOI: 10.2139/ssrn.6111107

 Executive Summary

-As AI systems become increasingly integrated into financial due diligence workflows, a dangerous paradox has emerged: the more polished and confident AI outputs appear, the less likely experienced professionals are to scrutinize them.
+As AI systems become increasingly integrated into financial due diligence workflows, a dangerous paradox has emerged: the more polished and confident AI outputs appear, the less likely experienced professionals are to scrutinise them.
 This phenomenon — Verification Atrophy — represents one of the most significant yet underappreciated risks in AI-augmented decision-making.

-The goal is not to slow AI adoption but to make it sustainable — ensuring that efficiency gains from AI augmentation are not eventually consumed by the costs of undetected errors.
+This paper presents a comprehensive framework for combating automation complacency through four complementary approaches: (1) cognitive interventions, (2) interface design principles, (3) organisational protocols, and (4) measurement frameworks.
+The goal is not to slow AI adoption but to make it sustainable — ensuring that efficiency gains are not eventually consumed by the costs of undetected errors.

 Closing the Accountability Gap: A Governance Framework for AI in Private Equity, Venture Capital, and Strategic Consulting

-Leigh Coney December 31, 2025 17 pages DOI: 10.2139/ssrn.5991655
+Dr. Leigh Coney December 31, 2025 17 pages DOI: 10.2139/ssrn.5991655

 Abstract